 Connie Onnie - condensed milk.
 Br.

 Country Mice - Scientists and their assistants who get to travel to camps around Antarctica.
 Am

 Crawlies - Blowing snow at ground level that snakes along being very atmospheric.
 Snow blows around in Antarctica far more than it falls from the sky, the low temperatures means that it stays powdery and loose and ever present winds move it back and forth a lot.

 Crud, the - Common name for colds / flu contracted by new arrivals to the US McMurdo base.
 Most common with a large entry of new people bringing a large influx of fresh germs.
 Any germ-related illnesses in Antarctica are rare in the winter as the base personnel have either had the illnesses by then or are immune to them.
 The longest continuous period of my life free of colds and flu was when I was in Antarctica.
 Am.

 Dear John - A letter from a girlfriend left behind informing the recipient he is now (at his choice) not only thousands of miles and many months away (at least) but also now surplus to emotional requirements.
 Br

 Degomble - Being outside in Antarctica in wind-driven snow makes a lot of the snow stick to your clothes and in nooks and crannies around back-pack etc. De-gombling is the process of removing this loosely attached snow before going indoors into a hut, base-building or tent where it would melt and make life more unpleasant.

-Originated (I think - clarification would be appreciated if you can help) with dogs in the days when they were used to pull sledges, in certain conditions, snow could form into balls (gombles) that hung from the dogs fur, making them heavy and uncomfortable.
+Originated with dogs in the days when they were used to pull sledges, in certain conditions, snow could form into balls (gombles) that hung from the dogs fur, making them heavy and uncomfortable.
 Br.